-Melbourne’s Young and Jackson Hotel had become famous for the nude, Chloe – a 260 by 139cm oil canvas painting of a young Parisian girl – hanging in its bar.
+During the 1950s Melbourne’s Young and Jackson Hotel had become famous for the nude, ‘Chloe’ – a 260 by 139cm oil canvas painting of a young Parisian girl – hanging in its bar.

-Sydney pubs, however, had nothing to rival the beauty or fame of Chloe.
+Sydney pubs, however, had nothing to compete with the beauty or fame of Chloe.